chestercodes/chester.codes/_posts/2015-5-11-refactoring-typed-config.md

 It's crime, you ask?

-I don't like the repetition of the use of the string literal `"someSetting"`, which is prone to speelling missteaks and leads to problems/hassle if the name ever changes.
+I don't like the repetition of the string literal `"someSetting"`, which is prone to speelling missteaks and could lead to problems if the setting name changes.
 It is also likely that the setting is used somewhere else in the code, which means duplication of the null checks that check the existence of the setting.

 ### A solution ###